hdavtian/portfolio/README.md

 Before you start

-... make sure node, npm, gulp and bower are installed on your computer
+... make sure git, node, npm, gulp and bower are installed on your computer

 ```
 // Step 1: Git clone